lipsworld/gift-cards-for-woocommerce/readme.txt

 A: You can find more pluins at <a href="http://wp-ronin.com">wp-ronin.com</a>.

 == Changelog ==
+= 1.3.5 =
+* FIX: Creation of Zerobalance orders created
+* ADD: Ability to resend Gift Card Email
+* ADD: Ability to regenerate the card number
+* UPDATE: Style change of gift card section on order page

+= 1.3.4.1 =
+* FIX: Fixed issue with gift cards being changed to zero balance no matter the balance.
+* FIX: Display of giftcard information on all products has been limited to just products that are gift cardss

 = 1.3.4 =
 * ADD: Experation date is checked when using the card
 * ADD: Ability to regenerate the card number if needed